 Generally, a female Malinois is best to have if you have younger kids.
 It is not that males are aggressive towards children or can harm them intentionally, but these dogs can at times be chaotic and oblivious.
 This can make them knock down your children or even bite them when they shouldn’t.

 Contrary, females are much more conscious and caring towards kids.
 Thus, they make excellent family pets.
 Furthermore, females are lightweight, so they will not hurt your children while playing with them.
 Besides, they are more of a family-inclined mentality; thus, they will care for their whole family, not just their primary owner.

-Before you adopt or buy a new pup, there are critical aspects to examine that can help you determine the perfect possible gender for you.
+Before you adopt or buy a new pup, there are critical aspects to examine that can help you determine the perfect possible sex for you.